iamironman6/git-practise/README.md

-This is a Git Practise Repo.
+This is a Git Practise Repository.